-We have incurred significant operating losses since our inception.
-We expect to incur operating losses over the next several years and may never achieve or maintain profitability.
+We have incurred significant recurring negative net operating cash flows.
+We expect to incur minimal positive net operating cash flows or negative net operating cash flows over the next several years and may never achieve or maintain profitability.

-We have had negative operating cash flows since our inception and, as of March 31, 2020, had an accumulated deficit of \$251.5 million.
-Our negative operating cash flows for the three months ended March 31, 2020 and 2019, were \$2.0 million and \$11.1 million, respectively.
-We have financed our operations through March 31, 2020 with funds raised in private placements of redeemable convertible preferred stock, in the issuance of convertible promissory notes and term debt, our initial public offering and other public and private offerings of our common stock, as well as through revenue received under the KP415 License Agreement.
+We have had recurring negative net operating cash flows and, as of June 30, 2020, had an accumulated deficit of \$250.6 million and negative working capital (current assets less current liabilities) of \$63.5 million.
+Our operating cash flows for the six months ended June 30, 2020 and 2019, were net cash provided by operations of \$0.2 million and net cash used in operations of \$18.4 million, respectively.
+We have financed our operations through June 30, 2020 with funds raised in private placements of redeemable convertible preferred stock, in the issuance of convertible promissory notes and term debt, our initial public offering and other public and private offerings of our common stock, as well as through revenue received under the KP415 License Agreement and consulting arrangements.

 In February 2019, we entered into the Prior Purchase Agreement which provided that, upon the terms and subject to the conditions and limitations set forth therein, we could sell to Lincoln Park up to \$15.0 million of shares of our common stock, from time to time over the 36-month term of the Prior Purchase Agreement, and upon execution of the Prior Purchase Agreement we issued 120,200 shares of our common stock to Lincoln Park as commitment shares in accordance with the closing conditions contained within the Prior Purchase Agreement.
-We terminated the Prior Purchase Agreement in February 2020 in connection with entering into the Purchase Agreement.
+We terminated the Prior Purchase Agreement in February 2020 in connection with entering into the Current Purchase Agreement.
 We sold 3,401,271 shares of our common stock (exclusive of the 120,200 commitment shares) to Lincoln Park under the Prior Purchase Agreement for approximately \$5.4 million in gross proceeds prior to termination.

 In February 2020, we entered into a new purchase agreement with Lincoln Park, or the Current Purchase Agreement, which provides that, upon the terms and subject to the conditions and limitations set forth therein, we may sell to Lincoln Park up to \$4.0 million of shares of our common stock, from time-to-time over the 12-month term of the Current Purchase Agreement, and upon execution of the Current Purchase Agreement we issued 308,637 shares of our common stock to Lincoln Park as commitment shares in accordance with the closing conditions contained within the Current Purchase Agreement.
 There are no assurances whether we will utilize all of, or receive all proceeds from, the Current Purchase Agreement.
-As of March 31, 2020, we sold 4,000,000 shares of our common stock (exclusive of the 308,637 commitment shares) to Lincoln Park under the Current Purchase Agreement for approximately \$1.1 million in gross proceeds.
+For instance, in May 2020, we reached the maximum allowable shares to be issued under the Current Registration Statement of 9,268,182 shares (inclusive of the 308,637 commitment shares) as defined in Section 2(f)(i) of the Current Purchase Agreement and therefore we cannot issue additional shares under the Current Purchase Agreement.
+As of June 30, 2020, we sold 8,959,545 shares of our common stock (exclusive of the 308,637 commitment shares) to Lincoln Park under the Current Purchase Agreement for approximately \$2.3 million in gross proceeds.